Saibot393/perceptive/README.md

 - Custom stealth effects: to automatically apply custom stealth effects
 - Reset spotted on token movement by default: to reset the spotters of moving tokens
 - Illumination perception DC modifiers: to add a perception DC modifier based on the light level of a token
+- GM confirm Spotting: to open a dialog for the GM when a player rolls a perception check to conform which tokens are spotted
 - Force invert "Ignore Roll" key: to invert the key for all players and remove the client setting

 #### Walls/Tokens: